matheusvxf/matheusvxf.github.io/README.md

 1. Run `bundle clean` to clean up the directory (no need to run `--force`)
 1. Run `bundle install` to install ruby dependencies.
 If you get errors, delete Gemfile.lock and try again.
 1. Run `bundle exec jekyll liveserve` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.

+## To run locally in development mode

+To run the page locally in development mode execute:

+jekyll serve --config "_config.yml,_config.dev.yml"

 # Changelog -- bugfixes and enhancements